-ASME B31.3-2018 is part three of the overarching ASME B31 Code for Pressure Piping and it applies to pipe systems that transport chemicals, petroleum products, fluidized solids, refrigerants, cryogenic fluids, and gas, steam, air, and water.
-ASME B31.3, also an American National Standard prescribes guidelines for materials and components, design, fabrication, assembly, erection, examination, allowable stress, acceptance criteria, and testing of process piping to aid numerous groups which includes the owner of the piping installation, as well as the designer, owner’s inspector, and manufacturer, fabricator, and erector.
+ASME B31.3 is part three of the overarching ASME B31 Code for Pressure Piping and it applies to pipe systems that transport chemicals, petroleum products, fluidized solids, refrigerants, cryogenic fluids, and gas, steam, air, and water.
+ASME B31.3, also an American National Standard prescribes guidelines for materials and components, design, fabrication, assembly, erection, examination, allowable stress, acceptance criteria, and testing of process piping to aid numerous groups which include the owner of the piping installation, as well as the designer, owner’s inspector, and manufacturer, fabricator, and erector.

 Major Changes in ASME B31.3-2018

 Most of you must be aware that ASME B31.3-2018 which revises the 2016 edition of the same standard for process piping has been published in the month of August 2019 with the date of issuance as 30th August 2019.
 This code will be universally applicable after six months from the date of issuance i.e from March 2020 onwards.
-In addition to the many clarifications, updated references to codes and standards, there are few substantive changes made to the latest edition of this standard, few of which are mentioned below:
+In addition to the many clarifications, updated references to codes and standards, there are few substantive changes made to the latest edition of this standard, a few of which are mentioned below:

 Changes with Respect to the Scope of B31.3

 1. The scope of the ASME B31.3 has been revised in the 2018 edition as compared to the earlier 2016 edition.
 Now the latest code specifically mentions that the piping for onshore and offshore petroleum and natural gas production facilities, ore processing, food and beverage processing facilities, etc are included in the scope.